Programs & Resources

 Workshops and Conferences

-The Epilepsy Education & Wellness Fair is held annually and is free of charge and open to the public.
-Additional workshops are offered throughout the year throughout the 18 counties we serve to meet the needs of individuals affected by epilepsy, their families, nurses, teachers, employers, and others.
+The Foundation offers free educational conferences throughout the area titled the Epilepsy Education Exchange that welcome area experts to present the latest information in the field.
+Additional workshops are offered throughout the year to meet the needs of individuals affected by epilepsy, their families, nurses, teachers, employers, and others.
+To stay up to date with these programs sign up for our E-Newsletter.

 Children and Family Services